 - Doraemon's Non-Serial Movie: Nobita in the Wan-Nyan Spacetime Odyssey follows the story of Eiji, an anthropomorphic dog who travels across time to find his ex-owner, Nobita, but the unstable time tunnel causes him to warp into another place and ended up being turned back into an infant.
 This also happens later with Gian and Suneo, but only temporary.

-- In One Piece, the supernova Jewelry Bonney's Devil Fruit allows her to change the age of whoever she wants.
+- The supernova Jewelry Bonney's Devil Fruit allows her to change the age of whoever she wants.
 Guess what she usually does when enemies get in her way?

 - One of the first monsters in Devil & Devil is a huge tentacled... thing, that sucks time out of people.
 It turned a young woman and two young girls into babies, and a third young girl into a child, but they all turned back to normal when it got its ass handed to it by Sword.

 - In Bleach, Nel Tu originally had the appearance of a late teenager/young woman, but after being attacked by her rival Nnoitra, she ended up reverting into a small child.

 - The Korean manhwa series Horror Collector depicts Elizabeth Bathory as a young adult who frequently reverts back to her teenage self through her regular Blood Baths.